 B. RESULTING IN ILLUMINATION TO SOCIETY

-The second indicator of one’s spiritual maturity, beatitudinal living, can be measured by one’s luminal output.
-I.e. how much light do you cast on your surroundings?
-In that salt works to preserve behind the scenes, light openly illuminates.
-It cannot be hidden.
-Indicative of a beattitudinal believer is his conspicuous presence!
-The believing Public Servant need be about proclaiming the excellences of Him who called him.
-States 1Peter 2:9, But you are A CHOSEN RACE, A royal PRIESTHOOD, A HOLY NATION, A PEOPLE FOR God’s OWN POSSESSION, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light.
-Illumination of God’s ways is normative behavior for Christ’s ambassadors.
-Many more are needed in D.C.!
+The second indicator of the believer’s spiritual maturity, “beatitudinal” living, can be measured by his luminal output, i.e., how much light does he cast on his surroundings?
+In that salt works to preserve behind the scenes, light openly illuminates and cannot be hidden.
+Indicative of a “beatitudinal” believer is his conspicuous presence!
+The believing public servant need be about proclaiming the excellences of Him who called him.
+States 1 Peter 2:9: